domino-clj/domino/SPEC.md

 ## General concepts

-Changes in the UI should always reflect the state of the data in the application.
-Therefore, any change in the UI can be inferred from the changes in the underlying data.

 In many cases changes to a particular field in the data model often require changes to other fields as well.

 We need a method to represent relationships in the business logic, and to explicitly declare how different business rules relate to one another.